 I did a little research and, apparently, there are reasons for the loud music.

 One study, “Why Do People Like Loud Sound?
-A Qualitative Study” published August 2017, found that amongst those who participated four themes emerged – loud sounds (including music) are stimulating, encourage socializing, hides disagreeable things, and emphasizes individualism.
+A Qualitative Study” published in August 2017, found that amongst those who participated four themes emerged – loud sounds (including music) are stimulating, encourage socializing, hide disagreeable things, and emphasize individualism.

 The study was performed on 16 people (eight 18-25 years old (both male and female), six musicians (both male and female), and two bar managers (female).

 In other studies, experts at John Hopkins found that listening to music can reduce stress and pain as well as improve mood, memory, and mental alertness.
 In other words, your brain gets a workout.

 Arousal is the physiological state of the body and senses being awoken to the point of alertness.
 It involves the activation of brainstem mechanisms and responses.
 People conditioned to hearing loud sounds (music), experience increased emotions (happy, energized), motivation (makes you want to get up and go, be active), and physical sensations (feelings of pleasure)

 Loud music is sometimes associated with alcohol (or drugs such as cannabis) and having fun in social situations.
 Being part of a group gives a sense of belonging and sharing, removes feelings of inhibitions and encourages intimacy.